fritz-marshal/fritz/doc/catalogs.md

-# Kowalski's collection schemas
+# Kowalski collection schemas

 Fritz hosts a number of astronomical catalogs on its Kowalski backend.
 Below you will find a list of available catalogs and the approximate contents of individual entries therein (example documents per MongoDB collection).
-Note that the is no schema enforcement, so specific fields may or may not exist for individual documents.
+Note that there is no schema enforcement, so specific fields may or may not exist for individual documents.